benjguin/db2onAzure/README.md

     - `start_network.sh`
     - `db2server.rsp`
 - `KB.md` has a number of know issues and how they could be fixe or diagnosed
-- `update_or_manage.md` contains processes to update or maintain the infrastructure